1 duplicate copy in the archive

 Miami U.S. Attorney Recuses from Epstein Case Amid Claims of Prosecutorial Misconduct and Sealed Plea Deal

-The passage identifies concrete actions—recusal of Miami prosecutors, reassignment to the Atlanta U.S. Attorney (Byung J. "BJay" Pak, a Trump appointee), and an ongoing DOJ Office of Professional Resp Miami U.S. Attorney's Office recused itself from the Epstein victims' rights case in March 2019.
-Case reassigned to U.S. Attorney for the Northern District of Georgia, Byung J. "BJay" Pak, a Trump‑ J
+The passage identifies concrete leads: the recusal of the Miami U.S. Attorney’s Office, the reassignment of the victims' rights case to U.S. Attorney Byung J. "BJay" Pak (Trump appointee), and an ongo Miami U.S. Attorney's Office formally recused itself from the Epstein victims' rights case.
+Case reassigned to U.S. Attorney for the Northern District of Georgia, Byung J. "BJay" Pak, a Trump Former

-This document was digitized, indexed, and cross-referenced with 1,400+ persons in the Epstein files.
+This document was digitized, indexed, and cross-referenced with 1,500+ persons in the Epstein files.
 100% free, ad-free, and independent.